 Essential oils of the figs saturate blood with oxygen.
 They are also used to prevent high blood pressure and venous insufficiency as they contain an enzyme called ficin.
-As to the other dried figs health benefits, they have mild laxative effect, help in cases of cardiopalmus and are a wonderful hematonic.
-People who suffer from anemia and liver diseases should definitely make dried uncooked figs a part of their diet.
+As to the other dried figs health benefits, they have a mild laxative effect, help in cases of cardiopalmus and are a wonderful hemitonic.
+People who suffer from anaemia and liver diseases should definitely make dried uncooked figs a part of their diet.

 Figs in Gastronomy

 They usually are widely used in desserts, bakery, sherbet and other sweet dishes.
 But they are not used only in desserts.
 They are also added to the meat and fish dishes.
 Dried fig is a special treat for gourmets, it calls for experiments.
 They stuff poultry with these fruits, make meat rolls, bake cheese with them.
 Dried figs share their sweetness with the dish, making the taste more piquant and refined.
 You can combine dried figs with any kind of cheese, especially blue or goat cheese.